-7 Hints and Tips
+8 Hints and Tips

 - If you cannot see the tracers, use slower bullets.
-Real != fun. - The basic anti-cheat function supplied (ServerCheckClientHit) is a little expensive so if your game involves plenty of hits, consider enlarging the step time parameter, only checking some hits, or lastly optimizing the c++.
-The function spawns an actor each call, so maintaining a pool of actors would be more efficient. - If your game involves large distances make sure the 'net cull distance squared' setting on relevant actors is very high.
-If players further than the net cull distance shoot, it is not replicated to other machines. - The damage system comprises of the character's skeletal mesh + its physics asset, and damage is applied in the PlayerController blueprint.
+Real != fun. - If your game involves large distances make sure the 'net cull distance squared' setting on relevant actors is very high.
+If players further than the net cull distance shoot, it is not replicated to other machines. - The damage system comprises of the character's skeletal mesh + its physics asset.
 A bullet hits a capsule in the physics asset, which corresponds to a bone in the skeletal mesh eg. spine_01. - Physics traces and sweeps in Unreal will stop short when a blocking hit is encountered you will not get more than one blocking hit (although blocking objects the trace started inside will appear too).